dan1-de/ioBroker.anelhut/README.md

         -   DeviceName: Custom Name of your device.
 This name is used to display the device in the objects list.
 Example: anelhut.0.DeviceName
         -   DeviceIP: IP Adress of your device (please use no hostname)
         -   UDPSendPort: Insert the port which is shown in the webinterface of your Anel device.
 This is the recieve port from the view of the anel device.
-        -   UDPRecievePort: Insert the port which is shwon in webinterface of your Anel device.
+        -   UDPRecievePort: Insert the port which is shown in webinterface of your Anel device.
 This is the send port from the view of the anel device.

-        Important Node: If you want to controll multiple devices, please use a different recieve port for each device For example you can use port 77 for the first device and 78 for the second and 79 for the third and so on If you only use one device, you can use the default port 77 You can change the ports on the webinterface of the device
+        Important note: If you want to controll multiple devices, please use a different recieve port for each device.
+        For example you can use port 77 for the first device and 78 for the second and 79 for the third and so on.
+        If you only use one device, you can use the default port 77.
+        For the send port the default port 75 can be used for all devices.
+        You can change the ports on the webinterface of the device.

 ## Note